cooscoos/stipends/pages/markdown/map_method.md

 PhD incomes can vary widely even within countries.
 In this analysis, we have tried to find typical values for PhD income,for example the stipend or salary levels recommended by each country's national PhD funding bodies.

+Tax on salaries are calculated using online tools like [[TAX1]](https://www.icalculator.info) or [[TAX2]](https://investomatica.com/income-tax-calculator).

+Assumptions are always onerous: we'll choose salaries at the lower end of the spectrum, and will assume scholarships don't cover international fee rates (even if they usually do).

 Countries below which are denoted "None" mean that:

 - no information on typical income could be found;